abpframework/abp/docs/en/Samples/Microservice-Demo.md

 ### Status

-This sample is still in development, not completed yet.
+Initial version of this sample has been completed.
+Additional improvement are still in development.

 ## Running the Solution